Janagamarchana/Customer-Shopping-Behavior-Analysis/README.md

 3.Open and run the Jupyter Notebook for:

--Data loading
+- Data loading

--EDA
+- EDA

--Data cleaning
+- Data cleaning

 4.Load cleaned data into your preferred SQL database